 I emailed Bowman to ask which randomized clinical treatment trials he was referencing, since none have been published.
 “I think what I likely said is that they have not confirmed benefit,” he answered.
 “There are reportedly clinical trials running now but no one willing to discuss.”
 I responded by asking if he’d been misquoted.
 His response: “liberation therapy didn’t hold up to clinical trials…”

-The phrase echoes an October editorial in Multiple Sclerosis Journal, “Goodbye to all of that: A short history of CCSVI” by Montreal neurologist Michael Raminksy and Toronto radiologist Karel terBrugge.
-(Raminsky is a former member of the MS Society’s medical advisory council; terrBrugge sits on it currently.)
-The piece is scathing in its dismissal of CCSVI, citing the studies that dismiss any CCSVI-MS link (it refers to the unsuccessful PREMiSe clinical trial as “an outstanding, but small, trial.”)
-It suggests interest in investigating CCSVI is irrational (“It could be argued that such studies would have been unnecessary in a rational society, but they were unfortunately absolutely required in the hyper-connected society in which we live”) and declared CCSVI research a “fiasco,” asking: “What can be done to prevent such fiascos from occurring in the future?”
+The phrase echoes an October editorial in Multiple Sclerosis Journal, “Goodbye to all of that: A short history of CCSVI” by Montreal neurologist Michael Rasminsky and Toronto radiologist Karel terBrugge.
+(Rasminsky is a former member of the MS Society’s medical advisory council; terrBrugge sits on it currently.)
+The piece is scathing in its dismissal of CCSVI, citing the studies that dismiss any CCSVI-MS link and suggests interest in investigating CCSVI is irrational (“It could be argued that such studies would have been unnecessary in a rational society, but they were unfortunately absolutely required in the hyper-connected society in which we live”) and declared CCSVI research a “fiasco,” asking: “What can be done to prevent such fiascos from occurring in the future?” (“Fiasco” terminology was also evoked in this April 2013 editorial that referred to the PREMiSe clinical trial, which was unsuccessful achieving its endpoints, as “an outstanding, but small, trial.”)

 Resistance to CCSVI among neurologists reached such a crescendo it’s now played out in courts, as we learned in November when Ontario’s Divisional Court gave the green light for a libel lawsuit filed by Barrie, Ont. vascular surgeon Sandy McDonald against Ottawa neurologist Mark Freedman (a good recap here.)
 McDonald was the first Canadian vascular surgeon to investigate CCSVI; he traveled to Ferrara, Italy to study CCSVI scanning and treatment.
 He conducted a small treatment trial on six patients before it was shut down; most experienced benefits, as broadcast on W5 in April 2010.
 His Barrie clinic continues to provide CCSVI scanning.